 18. How long will I have to wait for the device to arrive?

-This depends on the distance between the shipping location, the seller and your location.
-It is always recommended that you check with the seller beforehand.
+Delivery times depends on the distance between the shipping location, the seller and your location.
+We recommend that you check with the seller beforehand.
 The seller might offer express shipping options.

-19. What if I don't like the options the personal shopper finds for me?
+19. What if I don't like the choices the personal shopper finds for me?